Profile-Driven Co-Pilot

 Cheap helper models read the codebase in parallel; one capable model writes the answer with that context already in hand.
 Faster and cheaper.

-Web app, mobile, CLI, embedded firmware — switch profile, same product.
-Hardware folks get J-Link / CAN / Saleae built in.
+Embedded, Aerospace, IoT, Automotive, Web — switch profile, same product.
+Hardware engineers get J-Link / CAN / Saleae / GDB built in.

 |---|---|---|---|---|